ItsKris1/E-commerce-store/README.md

 - Do all, what the normal user could
 - Add, delete, change products
 - Add, delete, change categories

+Buying a product involves:
+- Adding a product to your shopping cart
+- Having a shopping cart where you can view and manage your items.
+- Filling out a billing and shipping form
+- Payment(right now just a button)

 ## Run the project